alvilgau/CloudyMcCloudface/doc/doc.md

 2. Scale for users

-When the number of user increases, then there are a lot of websocket connections (one per user).
+When the number of user increases, then there are a lot of websocket connections to handle, one for each user.
 In order to handle a huge amount of users, new instances of the *webserver-service* need to be started.
 For this purpose a auto scaling group and a elastic load balancer was created.
 The auto scaling group has the following scaling policies:

 - Start a new *webserver-service* instance when the average outgoing network traffic is greater than 85 Megabyte for two minutes.
 - Stop a *webserver-service* instance when the average outgoing network traffic is less than 30 Megabyte for 10 minutes.
 - To exchange dead instances, the health check of the elastic load balancer will be used.

-The elastic load balancer distributes all incoming HTTP requests and incoming websocket connections to evenly distribute the load on the *webserver-service* instances.
+The elastic load balancer distributes all incoming HTTP requests and incoming websocket connections evenly to distribute the load on the *webserver-service* instances.

 3. Scale for tweets